LtbLightning/bdk-flutter/README.md

 Create a new wallet.

-User can specify their custom mnemonic (OR can generate from generateMnemonic() method), password, network, blockChainConfigUrl, blockChainSocket5,  blockChain, walletDescriptor and pass to createWallet.
+User can specify their custom mnemonic (OR can generate from generateMnemonic() method), password, network, blockchainConfig, walletDescriptor and pass to createWallet.
 If any of the values are not specified, the default values will be used instead of it, except for the case of password and mnemonic, in which case will be generated automatically and an empty password will be applied to createWallet.
 In the case of a multi-sig wallet, you can generate a custom descriptor using createDescriptor() and pass Descriptor.MULTI type.